Baimsky GOK —Unlocking the Potential of the Far East and the Arctic

 To ensure efficient sales of the Baimsky GOK's products, the necessary infrastructure will be built, including a year-round port terminal and a 428-kilometre all-weather road between the deposit and the new port for the shipment of products to the market via the Northern Sea Route.

-The forecast cost of major
+The forecast cost of major construction work is estimated $8,5 billion

-The annual ore processing
+The annual ore processing capacity is estimated70 Mt

-the first ten full years of operation
+The average annual copper production during the first ten full years of operation300 Kt

 The project is a part of the Far East and Baikal Region Social and Economic Development Strategy until 2025 and the Chukotka Autonomous Region Social and Economic Development Strategy until 2030.